First-order axiomatisations of representable relation algebras need formulas of unbounded quantifier depth: Abstract

 \section{Abstract}

-We prove that RRA, the class of all \emph{representable relation algebras}, cannot be axiomatised by any first-order theory of bounded quantifier depth.
-The proof uses of significant modification of the standard rainbow construction.
-We also discuss and correct a strategy proposed elsewhere for proving that RRA cannot be axiomatised by any first-order theory using only finitely many variables.
+Using a variation of the rainbow construction and various pebble and colouring games, we prove that RRA, the class of all \emph{representable relation algebras}, cannot be axiomatised by any first-order relation algebra theory of bounded quantifier depth.
+We also prove that the class At(RRA) of atom structures of representable, atomic relation algebras cannot be defined by any set of sentences in the language of RA atom structures that uses only a finite number of variables.